-The Media Production and Analysis ATAR course aims to prepare students for a future in a digital and interconnected world by providing the skills, knowledge and understanding to tell their own stories and interpret the stories of others.
+The Media Production and Analysis General course aims to prepare students for a future in a digital and interconnected world by providing the skills, knowledge and understandings to tell their own stories and interpret the stories of others.
 Students are encouraged to explore, experiment and interpret their world, reflecting and analysing contemporary life, while understanding that this is done under social, cultural and institutional constraints.
 Students, as users and creators of media products, consider the important role of audiences and their context.
-This course focuses on the application of media theory in the practical process.
+This course focuses on the development of technical skills in the practical process.